Schools & Enrichment

 Who Needs to Register

 Children born between 2 January 2020 and 1 January 2021 (for 2027 P1 intake) must register.
-Singapore Citizens and Permanent Residents register through the phased exercise.
+Citizens and PRs go through the phased exercise.
 International students apply separately.

 Phase 1: Sibling Priority (June)

-Eligibility: Your child has a sibling currently studying in the school.
+Who qualifies: Your child has a sibling currently at the school.

 Phase 2A (Early July)

-• Parent or sibling is a former student of the school (including the affiliated secondary school)
+• Parent or sibling is a former student (including the affiliated secondary school)

-• Parent is a member of the school advisory or management committee
+• Parent is on the school advisory or management committee

-• Child attended the MOE Kindergarten within the primary school
+• Child attended the MOE Kindergarten (MK) at that school

-Balloting: If oversubscribed, a ballot is conducted.
-Citizens have priority over PRs.
+At least 20 places are reserved.
+If oversubscribed, there's a ballot — Citizens get priority over PRs.

 Phase 2B (Mid-July)

-• Parent has been an active community leader (grassroots, etc.)
+• Parent is an active community leader (grassroots)

-• Parent has been a volunteer with the school for at least 40 hours over the past year (parent volunteer scheme)
+• Parent volunteered at the school for 40+ hours over the past year

-• Parent is endorsed as an active member of the school's community organisation
+• Parent is endorsed by the school's community organisation

 Phase 2C (Late July/Early August)

 This is where most parents end up.
-If your family has no alumni connection and you did not volunteer, Phase 2C is your phase.
+No alumni connection, didn't volunteer?
+Phase 2C is your phase.
+Living within 1km is your biggest advantage here.

 Phase 2C Supplementary (August)